Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

 Relevant Work Experience Requirements

-The ADC requires CADC applicants to have 6,000 hours working with people battling substance use disorders and their loved ones.
+The ADC requires CADC applicants to have 6,000 hours of supervised work experience working with people battling substance use disorders and their loved ones.
 This can include providing counseling and performing administrative tasks related to recovery services.

 Supervised Clinical Hours Requirements